dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 --------------------------------------
 The tutorial demonstrates running the worcount example with Spring Hadoop

-* Approximate time: 30 mins
+* Approximate time: 30 Mins
 * Level: Basic

 Use case